Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: FW-T Method for Penalized Problem

 With these modifications, we can apply Frank-Wolfe directly to obtain a solution $(\widehat{\mb L},\widehat{\mb S},\widehat{t_L},\widehat{t_S})$ to \eqref{eqn:penal_prob_epi_bd}, and hence to produce a solution $(\widehat{\mb L},\widehat{\mb S})$ to the original problem \eqref{eqn:penalized_prob_main}.
 In subsection \ref{sec:FW-penalized}, we describe how to do this.
-This straightforward solution will have two main disadvantages.
-First, similar to the norm constrained case, it produces only one-sparse updates to $\mb S$, which results in slow convergence.
+Unfortunately, this straightforward solution has two main disadvantages.
+First, as in the norm constrained case, it produces only one-sparse updates to $\mb S$, which results in slow convergence.
 Second, the exact primal convergence rate in Theorem \ref{thm:fw_primal_conv} depends on the diameter of the feasible set, which in turn depends on the accuracy of our (crude) upper bounds $U_L$ and $U_S$.
-In subsection \ref{subsec:FW-T}, we show how to remedy both issues, yielding Frank-Wolfe-Thresholding method with significantly better practical performance.
+In subsection \ref{subsec:FW-T}, we show how to remedy both issues, yielding a Frank-Wolfe-Thresholding method that performs significantly better in practice.